open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ### 12.4.8 Gradient

 Including `bg-gradient` will add additional depth to the background of your app through a smooth transition between two colors.
 Using the `className` approach in this case will however only let you illustrate subtle changes.
-The image below compares the snippet we have so far with and wthout `bg-gradient` in `className` for `dbc.Container` on the right and left-hand side, respectively.
-If you look closely, you'll notice that the top of background in the right-hand image is slightly lighter.
-This will also depend on which background color you're setting with `bg-primary` or other options.
+The image below compares the snippet we have so far with and without `bg-gradient` in `className` for `dbc.Container` on the right and left-hand side, respectively.
+If you look closely, you'll notice that the top of the background in the right-hand image is slightly lighter.
+How this will look will also depend on which background color you're setting with `bg-{color}`.

 #### 12.4.8 Code snippet 1